 Akamai is currently beta testing its Freeflow content delivery service, which also speeds up the delivery of Web pages through a network of its own servers that are located closer to end users.

-Elsewhere, Intel has said it plans to build data centers that will offer various Internet services, while telecom equipment giant Lucent Technologies has just debuted a caching appliance based on its new IPWorx technology to detect and anticipate Internet traffic volume and replicate pages high demand Web pages.
+Elsewhere, Intel has said it plans to build data centres that will offer various Internet services, while telecom equipment giant Lucent Technologies has just debuted a caching appliance based on its new IPWorx technology to detect and anticipate Internet traffic volume and replicate pages high demand Web pages.

 Rumours are also circulating that Exodus Communications will enter the content distribution market directly.